Nowadays Primary Forests and ancient trees are rare. There are still spectacular forests with a huge biodiversity or ancient trees to discover.

 The campground is serviced during summer only.

 It’s a popular State Park close to San Francisco, but less busy than Muir Woods.
 Somehow crowded at weekends and popular for camping under the astonishing trees.
 It’s a park you should not miss.
-Anyhow, during winter it gets wet and trails slippery and muddy.
+During winter it gets wet and trails are slippery and muddy.
 Nevertheless, hikes can be done all year but ask for trail conditions first.

 Summer from June to September is mostly dry with dense summer fog in the morning.
 The mist provides the trees with moisture.
 Nights temps are much cooler than in the Bay Area with around 49°F / 9°C and day temps about 74°F / 23°C. Anyhow, in the hot summer months, it can reach up to 86°F /30°C and more.

 For those who don't want to camp in the State Park is the charming The Inn at Saratoga ideally situated.
 Included is a cold buffet breakfast.

 You can walk this 3.2 km long trail almost the whole year as long as the area does not get destroyed by logging.
 If it is too rainy, it might be difficult to get there by car.
 The last part of the gravel road is a bit rough.